Three dimensional free-surface flow over arbitrary bottom topography: Numerical results

 \subsection{Multiple bumps}

 An advantage of formulating our numerical scheme with an arbitrarily defined bottom topography $z=\beta(x,y)$ is that solutions can easily be computed for flow over multiple bumps on the bottom surface.
-Three such flow configurations are shown in Figure~\ref{fig:multibumps}, all for a fixed Froude number $F=0.6$.
-Figure \ref{fig:multibumps}(a)-(b) shows the numerical solution to the nonlinear problem with two bumps positioned symmetrically across the $x$ axis.
+Two such flow configurations are shown in Figure~\ref{fig:multibumps} for a fixed Froude number $F=0.6$.
+Figure \ref{fig:multibumps}(a)-(b) shows the numerical solution to the nonlinear problem with two bumps positioned symmetrically across the $x$-axis.
 The wave trains appear independent for sufficiently small $x$ and then interfere with each other at roughly $x=30$.
-In Figure~\ref{fig:multibumps}(c)-(d) we shows the wave pattern for flow past two bumps positioned asymmetrically across the $x$ axis.
+In Figure~\ref{fig:multibumps}(c)-(d) we show the wave pattern for flow past two bumps positioned asymmetrically across the $x$-axis.
 In this configuration, one of the bumps is further downstream than the other one.
 Again, the wave trains interfere with each other, as expected.
 Note for this configuration there is no direct analogue in two dimensions.
-Finally, Figure~\ref{fig:multibumps}(e)-(f) is for two bumps positioned inline along the $x$ axis.
-The transverse waves from these two bumps are close enough to being in phase that the waves appear to interfere constructively, so that the wave height past the second bump is larger than before.
-The resulting wave pattern appears to have two sets of divergent waves outside of a single set of transverse waves.